WTSadmin-Brad/Simple-Tracker/docs/DEVELOPMENT.md

 - Test components with their dependencies
 - Use mock server responses for API calls
 - Verify that components work together correctly
-- Test common user flows
+- Test common user flows, including those involving the new username/password login API.
+- Mock authentication state based on verified claims for components requiring specific roles or user IDs.

 ### End-to-End Testing